kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 The enclave pool feature was introduced to reduce the time it takes for a user to run a Kurtosis package in the cloud by spinning up the enclaves before they are needed.

-The enclave pool is a functionality of the Kurtosis engine that automatically creates `idle` enclaves, since the engine is started, that will be available to be used when users need to create a new enclave (e.g: when running the `kurtosis enclave add` command)
+The enclave pool is a functionality of the Kurtosis engine that automatically creates `idle` enclaves, when the engine is started, that are then used whenever users need to create a new enclave (e.g: when running the `kurtosis enclave add` command).

 This mechanism speed-up the enclave creation time by using a running `idle` enclave when a new enclave is requested to the engine